-It’s been no easy feat designing this barren berm and transforming it into a pollinator paradise.
-But, five years later, I’m happy to say it’s been a huge success.
+It’s been no easy feat designing a barren berm and transforming it into a pollinator paradise.
+But, five years later I’m happy to say it’s been a huge success.

-Believe it or not, the depressing photo (above) is now one of my favorite areas of the garden (below.)
+Believe it or not, the depressing photo (left) is now one of my favorite areas of the garden (below.)

-When designing gardens for others, I always like to include a berm whenever possible (click here, and mid-way through the post are examples and details of creating a berm.)
+When designing gardens for others, I always like to include a berm whenever possible (click here, and scroll down for more berm examples.)

 However, the berm I inherited wasn’t a subtle 14-16 inch high mound, but one with whopping dimensions of 70-feet long by 5-high.

 Overwhelming, to say the least.